-About: With hundreds of hands-on exhibits to explore, live shows and a Planetarium, @Bristol is one of the UK’s biggest and most exciting interactive science centres.
+About: With hundreds of hands-on exhibits to explore, live shows and a Planetarium, We The Curious is one of the UK’s biggest and most exciting interactive science centres.

 Facilities: Be awed by icy bodies and cosmic rays, play music through your headbones, activate the Vein Ray and see your own veins, create your own TV show or cover yourself from head to toe in your own giant bubble!

 T: 0117 909 2000